rpeyron/scrap2api/README.md

 * `post_replace` : (optional) replace string for post-processing
 * `doc` : (optional) documentation string to be used in Swagger

+Disclaimer : scrapping is not always allowed by the service provider ; always check terms of service of the website to see if it is allowed.
+This script cannot be held responsible of improper use.

 # Developer's Information